vanberge/cow-says-daily-news/README.md

-*(Suggestion: Take a screenshot of your final Ghost post on both a desktop and a mobile device and add it here.)*
+*(Coming Soon: screenshot of your final Ghost post on both a desktop and a mobile device and add it here.)*

 ---